Indezine Logo

 Rulers in PowerPoint 2016 for Mac

-Learn about viewing and using rulers in PowerPoint 2016 for Mac.
+Learn about using rulers in PowerPoint 2016 for Mac.
+We also explore hiding and showing rulers.

 Author: